 Alternatives to Autoblogging

-Semi-Automated Content Strategies
+1. Semi-Automated Content Strategies

-- AI-assisted writing.
-Use ChatGPT or Claude as a co-writer, not a replacement.
-Generate outlines, draft sections, and brainstorm ideas.
-Then write the final version yourself.
+- AI-assisted writing: Use ChatGPT or Claude as a co-writer, not a replacement.
+Generate outlines, draft sections and brainstorm ideas, then write the final version yourself.

-Content Curation Done Right
+2. Content Curation Done Right

 Content curation is different from content scraping.
 Done right, it adds value:

-- Manual curation with commentary.
-Select the best articles in your niche, excerpt key points, and add your own analysis.
+- Manual curation with commentary: Select the best articles in your niche, excerpt key points and add your own analysis.

-- Weekly roundups.
-Publish a weekly summary of industry news with your take on each story.
+- Weekly roundups: Publish a weekly summary of industry news with your take on each story.

-- Link blogging with original insights.
-Share links to interesting content and explain why it matters.
+- Link blogging with original insights: Share links to interesting content and explain why it matters.

-AI + Human Hybrid Workflow
+3. AI Plus Human Hybrid Workflow

 This is the approach I use now and recommend to most people:

-Case Studies and Success Stories
+Autoblogging Case Studies

-Case Study 1: The Affiliate Autoblog
+1. The Affiliate Autoblog That Succeeded

-A colleague of mine built a product review site using AI-generated content in the outdoor gear niche.
 He published about 15 articles per week, all run through a strict editing process where he added personal product testing notes and original photos.

 Results after 8 months: